gras2015/chatbot-telegram-python/README.md

 # chatbot-telegram-python

+It is a simple chatbot in telegram

-#TOKEN API - you should put your API by asking /newbot in BotFather in Telegram
+#TOKEN API - you should put your API by asking /newbot in @BotFather in Telegram

+Look in the telegram @gras_telegram_bot

-Commandes for the  my bot:
+Then ask next words for my bot:
 /start
 /help
 /registration